Validated Discovery Platform

 The repurposing of the prokaryotic clustered regularly interspaced repeats (CRISPR)/Cas system for genome editing has heralded a true revolution in genetics, molecular biology and regenerative medicine.
 In its simplest form, the system is based on the reprogramming of an DNA cutting enzyme, an “endonuclease”, called Cas9 with a chimeric RNA molecule, the guide RNA (gRNA).
 When a gRNA and Cas9 are co-expressed in a cell, Cas9 becomes a site-specific endonuclease that induces DNA double-strand breaks at sequences complementary to the region targeted by the gRNA.
 The cellular DNA repair machinery then acts to repair the break to regenerate the parent DNA sequence; this sequence is then re-cut again until mutagenic end-joining produces a mutation (insertion or deletion) that blocks the action of Cas9.
 In many cases, the Cas9-induced mutation does not maintain the DNA reading frame, resulting in premature stop codons, which are signals to terminate gene transcription and expression.

 The efficiency of Cas9-mediated DNA mutagenesis is such that it is possible to use this system in large-scale mutagenesis experiments, especially when coupled to highly efficient viral delivery to cells.
 CRISPR screens have been adapted to search for synthetic lethal interactions thereby providing an ideal platform for the development of new oncology drugs based on the synthetic lethality principle.
-At Repare, we have established a world-class CRISPR screening platform that is generating a cache of new targets that are specifically lethal to common genetic alterations that underpin the viability and proliferation of cancer cells.
+At Repare, we have established a world-class CRISPR screening platform that is generating a pipeline of new targets that are specifically lethal when disrupted in the context of common genetic alterations (lesions) that underpin the viability and proliferation of cancer cells.

-By combining world-class synthetic lethal screening technology, high-resolution crystallography and structure-based drug design with advanced bioinformatics and molecular genetic translational insights, Repare is helping to revolutionize the treatment of cancer by discovering novel pathways, relationships and targets to selectively impact the DDR response and precisely target cancer cells for death, while sparing normal cells.
+By combining world-class synthetic lethal screening technology, high-resolution crystallography and structure-based drug design with advanced biological and clinical informatics and translational insights, Repare is helping to revolutionize the treatment of cancer by discovering novel pathways, relationships and targets to selectively impact the DDR response and other Genome Instability-related mechanisms to precisely target cancer cells for death, while sparing normal cells.

 For partnership and business development contact us at: firstname.lastname@example.org